teemow/Blog/source/_posts/2003-04-02-ramsey-clark-letter-to-un.markdown

 ---

 Just &lt;a title=&quot;birdhouse.org :: U.N.
-Dues, Stockpiles, and Sanctions&quot; href=&quot;http://www.birdhouse.org/blog/archives/000769.php&quot;&gt;read&lt;/a&gt; on Scot Hacker's blog about [Ramsey Clark's Letter to UN](http://www.casi.org.uk/discuss/1998/msg00300.html) from 1998.
+Dues, Stockpiles, and Sanctions&quot; href=&quot;http://www.birdhouse.org/blog/archives/000769.php&quot;&gt;read on Scot Hacker's blog about [Ramsey Clark's Letter to UN](http://www.casi.org.uk/discuss/1998/msg00300.html) from 1998.

-&lt;I&gt;The notion that Iraq is a threat to the region is a false fantasy created by the U.S. to justify its vast military presence in the region, to dominate the oil resources and to contain Islam.
+*The notion that Iraq is a threat to the region is a false fantasy created by the U.S. to justify its vast military presence in the region, to dominate the oil resources and to contain Islam.
 Iraq is no threat to its neighbors as